thomas-dev-defi/hypernigga-dex/README.md

 ---

-## ⚡ Why HyperPerps?
+## ⚡ Why HyperNigga?

-HyperPerps gives your tribe **institutional-grade trading tools**, fully on-chain and fully transparent.
+HyperNigga gives your tribe **institutional-grade trading tools**, fully on-chain and fully transparent.
 Trade like a chief, survive like a tribe, prosper like legend… or burn village with style.

 ---